Twist and Pulse: Live performances

 and on the main stage at T4 on the Beach.

 They had been touring with the Olympic Torch for 67 dates and performing every night at the torch stopovers, playing to crowds of up to 70,000 per night.

 They were invited to perform at the basketball, badminton and volleyball venues during the London 2012 Olympic Games.

 Twist and Pulse opened the Children's BAFTAs with a performance and presented the award for 'Learning – Secondary'.

 Pantomime

-Between December 2013 and January 2014, they were cast as 'PC Hip' and 'PC Hop' in the Theatre Royal Windsor pantomime production of Aladdin; (produced by Bill Kenwright), and then in December 2014 at the Chatham Theatre pantomime production of Aladdin, (with Todd Carty, produced by Jordan Productions).
+Between December 2013 and January 2014, they were cast as 'PC Hip' and 'PC Hop' in the Theatre Royal Windsor pantomime production of Aladdin; (produced by Bill Kenwright), and then in December 2014 at the Chatham Central Theatre pantomime production of Aladdin, (with Todd Carty, produced by Jordan Productions).

 Then they were cast in December 2015 as 'Pirate Swash' and 'Pirate Buckle' in the Devonshire Park Theatre in the Eastbourne pantomime production of Peter Pan, and in the November - January 2017, at the Gordon Craig Theatre in the Stevenage pantomime production of Peter Pan.

 In 2018 they were cast as 'PC Hip' and 'PC Hop' in Jordan Productions Aladdin at the lighthouse theatre Kettering.
 They also Choreographed and had their directing debut.

 In 2019 they were cast as PC Hip & Hop at the King's Lynn Corn Exchange.

+The duo are due to perform in Sleeping Beauty at the Regent Theatre in Ipswich in 2023.